webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 3.1.1 =
 * GDPR chit-chat on the FAQ
-* We no longer store the mobile phone number used for MB Way
+* We no longer store the mobile phone number used for MB WAY

 = 3.1 =
 * Complete grammar and spelling review
-* MB Way description limited to 70 characters (Site name #order_id)
+* MB WAY description limited to 70 characters (Site name #order_id)
 * Bumped `WC tested up to` tag

 = 3.0.6 =
-* Fixed a fatal error bug if the order is not found when the MB Way callback is invoked by IfthenPay
+* Fixed a fatal error bug if the order is not found when the MB WAY callback is invoked by IfthenPay
 * Better feedback to the customer, informing that there are only 5 minutes to complete the payment – because it seems SIBS has changed the timeout and told no one about it  ¯\_(ツ)_/¯

 = 3.0.5 =
 * Better WooCommerce detection
-* Always round MB Way values to two decimals
+* Always round MB WAY values to two decimals
-* Clean problematic characters from the MB Way payment description
+* Clean problematic characters from the MB WAY payment description
 * Small fixes
 * Bumped `WC tested up to` tag

 = 3.0.4 =
-* Debug when contacting the IfthenPay webservice to create the MB Way payment request (shame on us...)
+* Debug when contacting the IfthenPay webservice to create the MB WAY payment request (shame on us...)
 * Better feedback to the customer, informing that there are only 15 minutes to complete the payment
 * Bumped `WC tested up to` tag